Research Summary

 Chen S., et al. (2021).
 N6-methyladenosine modification of HIV-1 RNA suppresses type-I interferon induction in differentiated monocytic cells and primary macrophages.
 PLoS Pathogens, 17(3):e1009421PMID: 33690734

 3) HIV-1-induced upregulation of m6A modifications of cellular RNA in CD4+ T-cells.
-In this project, we investigate the function and mechanisms of HIV-1-induced upregulation of m6A modifications of cellular RNA in primary CD4+ T cells.
+To investigate the function and mechanisms of HIV-1-induced upregulation of m6A modifications of cellular RNA in primary CD4+ T cells.
 Defining m6A epitranscriptomic and general transcriptomic profiles of CD4+ T cells will reveal cellular RNAs involved in regulating HIV-1 infection.